 Thomas Driskill

 Prior to joining OVS, DOD, SOH as Healthcare Coordinator in 2021, Col. Driskill served 8 years as Rural Health Coordinator, VA Pacific Islands Health Care System preceded by 13 years as President & CEO Hawaii Health Systems Corporation with 15 hospitals located throughout Hawaii following retirement from a career in the US Army.
-Mr. Driskill is a retired US Army Colonel, Medical Service Corps, with 29 years of active-duty, during which he commanded both a Medical Battalion and a Medical Brigade and served tours of duty in Vietnam, Southern Germany, Berlin, and multiple USA locations including Hawaii where he was Deputy Commander / Chief of Staff Tripler Army Medical Center and Washington DC where he was Deputy Commander / Chief of Staff / Acting Commander Walter Reed Army Medical Center.
+Mr. Driskill is a retired US Army Colonel, Medical Service Corps, with 29 years of active-duty, during which he commanded both a Medical Battalion and a Medical Brigade and served tours of duty in Vietnam, Southern Germany, Berlin, and multiple USA locations.
 He holds a BBA from Wake Forest University and an MBA from DePaul University.
 He is also a graduate of the yearlong US Army War College and yearlong VA 2011 Leadership Course.

 Pavithra Ellison